Gas vs. Electric Dryer: Which Is Better for Your Clothes?

 As you no doubt know, dryers operate by either electricity or gas.
 An electric dryer (which has a lifespan of about 14 years) employs an inner coil to generate heat, which is then circulated by a fan as the clothes tumble in a rotating drum.
 A gas dryer (life expectancy: 13 years) works on the same principle, except the heat is produced by a gas burner.
 An electric dryer requires a 240V outlet to provide enough juice to produce heat and tumble the clothes.
-A gas dryer requires both a gas supply line and a 120V electric outlet; the lower, 120V outlet is used only for tumbling the clothes and running the fan—the gas burner produces the heat.
+A gas dryer requires both a gas supply line and a 120V electric outlet; the lower, 120V outlet is used only for tumbling the clothes and running the fan.
+The gas burner produces the heat.

-Electric dryers are more common.
+Electric dryers are more common than gas dryers.

 Gas dryers must always be vented.

 When gas dryers are running, the combustion that takes place inside produces carbon monoxide, which must be vented either outdoors or into a suitable HVAC ventilation system.
 Most electric dryers also require venting to keep from blowing hot, moist air into the home.
 Some newer electrical models, however, eliminate the need for venting, which gives them a convenience advantage over gas dryers and should factor into your choice between a gas or electric dryer.
 Similar to the process that takes place in an HVAC unit, a ventless dryer recirculates hot moist air through a loop system that cools the air, removes the moisture, and recirculates the air back through the dryer.
 A ventless electric dryer is a good choice where there’s no suitable way to install an exhaust vent.

 The cost of a new dryer differs between gas and electric models.
 A mid-range electric dryer runs around $400 to $600, while a mid-range gas dryer will set you back $500 to $750.
 On average, a gas dryer will run approximately $100 more than an electric dryer of the same style and quality.